Zero-divisors of semigroup modules: Zero-Divisors of Semigroup Modules

-An $R$-module $M$ is said to be \textit{primal}, if $Z_R(M)$ is an ideal of $R$ [D].
-It is easy to check that if $Z_R(M)$ is an ideal of $R$, then it is a prime ideal and therefore the $R$-module $M$ is primal if and only if $M$ has few zero-divisors of degree one.
+An $R$-module $M$ is said to be \textit{primal}, if $Z_R(M)$ is an ideal of $R$ \cite{D}.
+It is easy to check that if $Z_R(M)$ is an ideal of $R$, then it is a prime ideal and therefore the $R$-module $M$ is primal if and only if $M$ has few zero-divisors of size one.

 \begin{corollary} Let $M$ be an $R$-module and $S$ a commutative, cancellative and torsion-free monoid.
 Then the $R[S]$-module $M[S]$ is primal, if and only if the $R$-module $M$ is primal and has Property (A). \end{corollary}